 And as it is appointed unto men once to die, but after this the judgment.
 Heb.
 9:27.

 If that Scripture is to remain unbroken Lazarus could not have died a second death, except as a direct act from the hand of God.
 There is no mention of such an event in the Bible.
 This creates a major flaw in Christian theology.
-For the Bible to be accurate, Lazarus had to be either taken from the earth alive, or he must be still walking the earth.
-The only way to resolve this dilemma, is to accept the fact that Lazarus and the elect of Israel were taken from the Earth, yet alive, at the second coming of Jesus in AD63-70.
+For the Bible to be accurate, Lazarus had to be either taken from the earth alive, or he must be still walking the planet.
+The only way to resolve this dilemma, is to accept the fact that Lazarus and the elect of Israel were taken from the earth, yet alive, at the second coming of Jesus in AD63-70.